sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 10.
 LEARNING AND GENERATIVE CULTURE

-- In my team employees feel supported by each other.
-[1-7]
+- In my team, employees feel supported by each other.
-- In my team employees feel their feedback is valued.
-[1-7]
+- In my team, employees feel their feedback is valued.
-- In my team employees are given meaningful work that leverages their expertise.
-[1-7]
+- In my team, employees are given meaningful work that leverages their expertise.
 - My team culture interacts with the broader organizational culture.
-[1-7]
-- In my team failures are treated as opportunities to improve and learn.
-[1-7]
+- In my team, failures are treated as opportunities to improve and learn.
 - My team is allowed and encouraged to experiment and try new things.
-[1-7]
-- On my team, information is actively sought [1-7]
+- In my team, information is actively sought.
-- Messengers are not punished when they deliver news of failures or other bad news.
-[1-7]
+- In my team, messengers are not punished when they deliver news of failures or other bad news.
-- On my team, responsibilities are shared.
-[1-7]
+- In my team, responsibilities are shared.
-- On my team, cross-functional collaboration is encouraged and rewarded.
-[1-7]
+- In my team, cross-functional collaboration is encouraged and rewarded.
 - My team views learning as a priority and an investment for growth, has the resources to engage in informal learning and the space to explore ideas.
-[1-7]
 - My team has a regular cadence of opportunities for employees to share their knowledge.
-[1-7]

 #### **Recommendations**